Recent success for our doctoral researchers

 Alan has had immense success recently with Sustainability.
 Published only just in May, his article is quite literally, hot off the press!
-Having studied at the Wolfson School of Mechanical, Electrical and Manufacturing Engineering, at the Loughborough University campus in Leicestershire before continuing his studies at our London campus, Alan has had the dual campus experience.
+Alan started at Loughborough University London in 2018 with our Institute for International Management.
 His article appeared in the Special Issue Design and Management of Sustainable Products, Industrial and Manufacturing Systems.
-Demonstrating what can be achieved through our outstanding university, we are certain that he will sustain his achievements in this field.
+Alan’s success demonstrates what can be achieved through our outstanding university and we are certain that he will sustain his achievements in this field.

 Joosep Hook (Institute for Digital Technologies)